The history of the wedding garter

-A garter is also perfect for that other wedding tradition of ‘Something old, something new, something borrowed, something blue’, so that the garter is often colored blue, although this is by no means the only choice, with whites and risqué reds and blacks often putting in an appearance.
+A garter is also perfect for that other wedding tradition of ‘Something old, something new, something borrowed, something blue’, so that the garter is often colored blue, although this is by no means the only choice, with neutrals, whites, bold reds, purples and blacks often putting in an appearance.

-But not all women want to show off their legs to a room of gaping guests, so, whilst the throwing of the garter is a wedding tradition, as with everything, it comes down to personal choice, and if she prefers a bride can choose to show her garter only to her new husband in the privacy of their bedroom…
+But not all brides want to show off their garter to a room full of guests, so, whilst the throwing of the garter is a wedding tradition, as with everything, it comes down to personal choice, you may prefer to show your garter only to your new husband in the privacy of your room…

 Who will see yours?